Bioconductor/AnVIL_Admin/docs/index.md

 ### Available Now

 - terra-jupyter-bioconductor docker container with current _Bioconductor_ Release 3.10 availablity.

 <a name="inprogress"></a>
 ### In Progress

 - terra-rstudio-bioconductor docker container with current _Bioconductor_ Release.
 - [AnVIL package][] to provide both developer-oriented and user-oriented AnVIL-specific functionality.
 - AnVIL / _Bioconductor_ oriented workshops
+  - [BCC 2020][] (proposed - awaiting voting results)
+  - [Bioc 2020][] (submission in progress)
 - Continued development of [Training Materials][]
+- User tool for instrumentation analysis.
+Cost estimation of RAM, disk, time, etc.

 <a name="future"></a>
 ### Future

 - _Kubernetes_ support for _Bioconductor_ in AnVIL
-- User tool for instrumentation analysis.
-Cost estimation of RAM, disk, time, etc.

 <a name="details"></a>
 ## Project Activities --  Detailed

 This section will provide a more detailed description of projects.

 - [Containers](#containers)
 - [Developer / User Tools](#tools)